HomeSearchSite MapBibles

-1. Take the initiative to make contact with the "international", the "outsider", the "foreigner" even if language is a problem at first.
+1. Take the initiative to make contact with the "international", the "foreigner", even if language is a problem at first.

 2. Show respect for their culture and language.
 They may be in culture shock and grieving over the "loss" of their culture or at least the fear of losing their cultural identity.
 Ask, "How would I feel if I were in their shoes?"